 Phase 2—Security + Private Collaboration:

 Take Table A, for example.
-Both Mary and Eric have access to it but PII is masked from Eric, whereas Mary has heightened access and is allowed to see PII from that same Table A. This is an example of Phase 1 controls.
-This is what we term Heterogeneous Access and it’s the foundation of Phase 1…but also the root of your headaches in Phase 2.
+Both Mary and Eric have access to it but PII is masked from Eric, whereas Mary has heightened access and is allowed to see PII from that same Table A. This is an example of Phase 1 controls and is what we term Heterogeneous Access.
+This is the foundation of Phase 1…but also the root of your headaches in Phase 2.
 Here’s why:

 We now open a database, Database 1, to which both Mary and Eric have read/write access.

 Now Eric does a transform against Table A to normalize one of the date columns and writes that out to Database 1.
 Mary can read that output and she’ll wonder why she can no longer see PII.
-This is a problem but at least it’s not a data leak.
+This is a problem, but at least it’s not a data leak.
 We term this sharing up.
 Eric can see less than Mary, so he is sharing “up” to her.
+At this point, Database 1 can be considered a Databricks clean data room.

 This next scenario is very bad – sharing down.
 In this case, Mary created a transform and wrote it out to Database 1.
 Now, when Eric reads her output, he sees the PII in the clear, resulting in a very serious data leak.